-- 1. BBII may be unable to develop grade crossing modifications that meet regulatory requirements prior to scheduled testing and commissioning of the system. - 2.
-A complex and diverse collection of major program elements and current Caltrain capital projects may not be successfully integrated with existing operations and infrastructure. - 3.
-Potential that modifications to the PTC database and signal software are not completed in time for cutover and testing. - 4.
-Track access may not meet expectations contributing to a prolonged construction schedule. - Collaboration across multiple disciplines to develop a customized rail activation program may fail to comprehensively address the full scope of issues required to operate and maintain an electrified railroad and decommission the current diesel fleet. - 6.
-BBII may be unable to get permits required by jurisdictions for construction in a timely manner. - 7.
-Cost and schedule of Stadler contract could increase as a result of the change in PTC system.
-Delay of PTC may delay acceptance of EMUs.
+- 1. BBII may be unable to develop grade crossing modifications that meets stakeholder and regulatory requirements. - 2.
+Extent of differing site conditions and delays in resolving differing site conditions may delay completion of electrification. - 3.
+A complex and diverse collection of major program elements and current Caltrain capital works projects may not be successfully integrated with existing operations and infrastructure. - 4.
+Rejection of Design Variance Request for autotransformer feeder and static wires may result in cost and schedule impacts to PCEP. - 5.
+Track access may not meet expectations contributing to a prolonged construction schedule. - 6.
+Potential that modifications to the PTC database and signal software are not completed in time for cutover and testing. - Changes to PTC implementation schedule could delay completion of the electrification work.
+Cost and schedule of BBII contract could increase as a result of change in PTC system. - Potential that vehicles will not receive timely notification of compliance from FRA.